Engaging Offshore Workers: 5 Best Practices for International Compliance

 Fiction: Directly hiring offshore workers is always the best and least risky option to ensure international compliance.

 Fact: An Employer of Records (EOR) acts as the intermediary between an entity seeking to secure workers to perform services and the workers performing such services.
 The EOR takes on the title and role of employer for tax and compliance purposes.
-Because EORs or businesses providing EOR services generally specialize in these services, this often reduces risks and mitigates concerns associated with the unknowns of handling international compliance.
+Since EORs generally specialize in these services, they often help reduce risk and address concerns related to international compliance.

 Some benefits of using an EOR when wanting to engage offshore workers are: